 |Mrs Jana Horrigan (Chair)||Foundation||Personnel, Finance & Premises||PPG, PE|

 |Trevor Papworth||Foundation||Curriculum||Literacy/Safeguarding/Pupil Premium|

 |Gill Gillespie||Foundation||Finance & Premises (Chair).
 Personnel.||Numeracy, SEN|

 Chair: Jana Horrigan

-I am committed to work with my fellow Governors, Teachers and Parents to continue to create a safe, inclusive and supportive environment where Children’s wellbeing, educational and spiritual needs are realised.
-I am dedicated to support the school in celebrating its successes, and improving its performance.
+I am committed to work with my fellow governors, teachers and parents to continue to create a safe, inclusive and supportive environment where children’s wellbeing, educational and spiritual needs are realised.
+I am dedicated to support the school in building on its successes, and improving its performance.

-I have two daughters, the older daughter is in Year 1 and younger daughter attends nursery.
-Professionally, I have worked for an international services business for over 13 years in a range of operational leadership roles, managing large diverse teams and financial performance.
-I am passionate about people development, and actively mentor and coach colleagues to enable them to fulfil their potential.
-I achieved BA (Hons) First in Business.
-I am proud I have the opportunity to share my experience and skills with the Governing Body, and can actively support our school.
+Professionally, I have worked in the corporate services environment for over 14 years in a range of operational leadership roles, managing large diverse teams, change programmes and financial performance.
+I am proud I have the opportunity to share my experience and skills with the governing body, and can actively support our school.

 Retired head teacher of St Mary’s Catholic Infants School, Croydon, Retired Primary Adviser for catholic education for the Archdiocese of Southwark.
 Currently a Section 48 Inspector (Inspecting catholic life, collective worship and religious education in Catholic schools in the Diocese of Arundel and Brighton.
 Parish safeguarding representative for the Parish of St Therese of the Child Jesus, Biggin Hill.